universityofsussex-rc/Workshops/exercises/basic/Exercise3/README.md

 Run the job and double check the folder has been created and the structure looks like the above.

 Modify your jobscript to then create the same structure but the top level is called ``example2``, and then <strong> safely </strong> remove the files and folders.
-Use a `sleep` command of sufficent length to see it was successful (eg 60s)
+Use a `sleep` command of sufficient length to see it was successful (eg 60s)

 It might be worthwhile to put some useful `echo` commands to state the job has created the folders as it completes them and then deletes them.